jessems/jessems.com/src/posts/2023-04-08-custom-next-components-check-list/index.md

 }
 ```

-Here is the final code of our view function (commit: 35741d6e1abfcec99d831cf55fbe51cb0912b1ce):
+Here is the final code of our view function:

 ```jsx
 // Pass state and helpers object, destructure updateProperties from helpers